UNSEEN PIC! No More COLD VIBES Between Aishwarya Rai & Shweta Bachchan; Caught HUGGING While Dancing

 Big B & Deepika were last seen together in Piku, in which they portrayed the role of a father and daughter.

-Coming back to the newlyweds, Ranveer Singh is currently busy with the promotion of his upcoming film, Rohit Shetty's Simmba.
+Coming back to the newly-weds, Ranveer Singh is currently busy with the promotion of his upcoming film, Rohit Shetty's Simmba.
 The film also marks the second outing of Sara Ali Khan, after Kedarnath.
-Soon after the release of Simmba, Ranveer will resume the shoot of The Gully Boys.
+Soon after the release of Simmba, Ranveer will resume the shoot of Gully Boy.

 As far as Deepika's work front is concerned, she will kick-start the shoot of Meghna Gulzar's next directorial in 2019.
 Both Deepika & Ranveer were last seen in Sanjay Leela Bhansali's Padmaavat, which was a blockbuster.